 The result is that anyone who has made payment of Spanish inheritance tax, when according to the new rules a reduced amount of inheritance tax would have been payable, may recover any surplus tax paid, provided the tax was not paid more than four years previously.

 Gifting your Spanish assets before you die, free of tax

 Unlike in the UK, where the donee of a gift may avoid liability to tax in respect of a gift by the donor surviving for seven years, in Spain the donee bears a tax burden that must be discharged within one month of the gift.
 As with Spanish inheritance tax, each autonomous community can determine the extent to which it reduces the gift tax payable.

 Since 11 April 2019, in Andalucía there is a 99% reduction of the gift tax payable in respect of gifts between spouses and from parents to descendants, provided the gift is evidenced in a public document.
 The result is that whether the assets are transferred during one’s lifetime, or upon one’s death, the tax payable is either nil or negligible.
-Further to the recent decisions of the Spanish Supreme Court mentioned earlier, the tax benefits can be enjoyed by anyone whether or not resident in the EU or the EEA.
+Further to the recent decisions of the Spanish Supreme Court mentioned earlier, the tax benefits can be enjoyed by anyone, whether or not they are resident in the EU or the EEA.

 There are similarly generous reductions of gift tax available in relation to assets held in Murcia and in the Canary Islands.
 Other autonomous communities may follow suit, although many already offer more conservative reductions.

 What is clear for UK citizens is that whatever the terms of our departure from the EU, we will not be prejudiced in terms of either the cost of a secured loan, or our liability to Spanish inheritance tax or gift tax.